KNeugent/kNN-BinaryStars/README.md

 ![knn2](https://github.com/KNeugent/kNN-BinaryStars/blob/main/images/knn2.jpg)

 To train the k-NN classifier, I heavily relied on the following [blog post](https://towardsdatascience.com/building-a-k-nearest-neighbors-k-nn-model-with-scikit-learn-51209555453a) and will go into a bit more detail below.

+### Why use k-NN?
+When I was first figuring out which algorithm to use to differentiate between the binary and single red supergiants, I looked into a variety of classification algorithms.
+I decided to use k-NN for the following reasons:
+* It is simple to implement and explain.
+Given this was my first foray into scikit-learn, I wanted to pick an algorithm I was going to be able to understand and explain during presentations and in my published paper.
+* It evolves with new data and is easy to train on new datasets.
+Because I wanted to apply this method to various sets of stars in different galaxies, I needed an algorithm that could be adjusted accordingly.
+* The algorithm also assumes that all features are of equal importance.
+While this could be a downside for some datasets, this was exactly what I needed for my classification purposes.
+* The time compexity behind k-NN isn't great ... it is O(MNlog(k)) where M is the number of dimensions, N is the number of training datasets, and k is the number of points to classify.
+However, because my datasets were small, the time complexity was sufficient for my needs.
+* One downside of k-NN is that it is sensitive to outliers.
+However, because I scaled the relative importance of distance (so that points that were closer had a higher weight), I was able to guard against outliers dominating the classification results.

+The other options I considered (and why I didn't use them) include:
+- Neural Networks: Given my small-ish set of training data, I was not confident that I could get a good accuracy level with neural networks.
+Additionally, neural networks have a large number of hyperparameters that need tuning and I was more comfortable only needing to tune `k` and the distance function for k-NN.
+- SVN (support vector network): Since I had sufficiently more training data than the number of features I was using, the accuracy for k-NN is higher than for SVN.
+- linear regression and decision trees: I preferred a non-parametric model over a parametric model because I did not want to define the parameters beforehand.

 ### Training and Applying the k-NN classifier